Dr Matt O'Shea MBChB, MRCP, FRCPath, DPhil (Oxon), DTM&H

 UK

-Dr Matt O’Shea is a military clinical academic based in College of Medical and Dental Sciences’ Institute of Microbiology and Infection.
-His research primarily focuses on understanding human immune responses to Mycobacterium tuberculosis and using this knowledge translationally to improve patient care by developing novel diagnostics and treatments and to identify vaccine candidates.
-As a clinical consultant in Infectious Diseases and Microbiology he sees patients at hospitals within the University Hospitals Birmingham NHS Foundation Trust.
+Dr Matt O’Shea is a military clinical academic based in the College of Medical and Dental Sciences’ Institute of Immunology and Immunotherapy.
+He divides his time between providing clinical care and leading a programme of infection research.
+He is interested in a wide range of clinically important infections, their diagnosis, treatment, and prevention, and in particular the interaction between the human host and pathogens.
+His research primarily focuses on understanding human immune responses to Mycobacterium tuberculosis and using this knowledge translationally to improve patient care by developing novel diagnostics, treatments and to identify vaccine candidates.
+As a consultant physician in Infectious Diseases and Clinical Microbiology, he cares for patients at hospitals in the University Hospitals Birmingham NHS Foundation Trust.

 Qualifications